Carlos Estévez (baseball): Philadelphia Phillies

 On July 27, 2024, the Angels traded Estévez to the Philadelphia Phillies in exchange for Samuel Aldegheri and George Klassen.
 In 20 games for Philadelphia, Estévez posted a 2.57 ERA with 18 strikeouts and 6 saves across 21 innings pitched.

 On October 9, in Game 4 of the 2024 National League Division Series against the New York Mets, he was sent to pitch in the bottom of the 6th inning with the bases loaded and surrendered a grand slam to Mets shortstop Francisco Lindor giving them a 4–1 lead, which was the final score.
 The Mets went on to eliminate the Phillies from the NLDS.

 Kansas City Royals

 On January 31, 2025, Estévez signed a two-year, $22 million contract with the Kansas City Royals including a club option for a third year, which would up the deal to $33 million.
 On June 5, Estévez recorded his 100th career save in Game 2 of a doubleheader against the St. Louis Cardinals.
+He finished the season with a 2.45 ERA and an MLB-leading 42 saves.

+On May 7, 2026, Estévez was shut down after being diagnosed with a rotator cuff strain.
+He was transferred to the 60-day injured list on June 15.